amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 At first, I thought I was just watching procurement get eaten alive.
 The configs kept growing, 200 rules, 500 exceptions, special-case handling for every supplier.
 It was pure scar tissue, like we'd hard-coded human superstition into Python.
 And then we stopped fighting the edge cases and handed orchestration to the AI instead.

 Something subtle happened.
 The "rules" dissolved, but the system got better anyway.
 Exceptions stopped being chaos and started being memory.
-If one buyer discovered a vendor quirk in Entity A, that resolution showed up automatically the next morning in Entity B, C, D, across teams that didn't even know each other existed.
-The context started compounding faster than the company boundary itself.
+If one buyer discovered a vendor quirk in Entity A, that resolution showed up automatically the next morning in Entity B, C, D, across teams that didn't even know each other existed. <span class="highlight-text">The context started compounding faster than the company boundary itself.</span>

 That's when it clicked: the unit of scale isn't the company anymore.
 It's the substrate.